RedCarpG/JavaScript-Game-TicTacToe/README.md

 A **Tic Tac Toe** game designed by `JavaScript`.
 Animated by `JavaScript` + `CSS3`.

 ***This project is for my personal `JS/CSS/HTML` learning purpose.
 All the SVGs and animations are created by my own.***

-> To view the project on the webpage: [tictactoe](redcarpg.github.io/JavaScript-Game-TicTactoe)

 ![img](https://github.com/RedCarpG/DOCS/blob/main/tictactoe/tictactoe.png?raw=true)
 ![img](https://github.com/RedCarpG/DOCS/blob/main/tictactoe/tictactoe2.png?raw=true)